THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Many have found that it works great because they are more intentional with their spending and saving.
+Many have found that it works great because they are more intentional with spending and saving.

 #10.
 Calendar Budget

-The calendar budget is arguably the most underrated and best budgeting methods out there.
+The calendar budget is arguably the most underrated and best budgeting method.

 You lay out your income, expenses, and saving on a calendar.

-This helps you to visually see what is happening with your money.
+This layout helps you to see what is happening with your money visually.

-For example, you will see that on the 28th of the month you have a large bill due, so you proactively cut back on spending that week so you have enough money in your account to pay it.
+For example, you will see that you have a large bill due on the 28th of the month, so you proactively cut back on spending that week and have enough money in your account to pay it.

-Another benefit is it allows you to better save.
+Another benefit is it allows you to save better.

-Again, you see when you have money coming in and going out, so you can more confidently make decisions about transferring money to savings or putting extra money towards debt.
+Again, when you see you have money coming in and going out, you can more confidently make decisions about transferring money to savings or putting extra money towards debt.